 Is There Anything to Keep in Mind After the Treatment?

 Many of our patients report quick pain relief after receiving a joint injection, but it’s best to refrain from performing strenuous physical activities for the next few days.

-For more information on how joint injections can ease pain and inflammation, reach out to North Fresno Primary Care at 559-258-0686 or book online.
+For more information on how joint injections can ease pain and inflammation, reach out at 559-298-9600 or book online.
 Our head physician Dr. Guzman would be more than happy to answer all your queries!